-POC: Point of Contact.
+POC: Point of contact.
 The person you contact about a specific program or assignment.

 TRICARE: Military health care program.
 TRICARE provides health benefits to service members, retirees and their families.

 TSP: Thrift Savings Plan.
 Similar to a 401(k), the TSP is a government-sponsored retirement savings and investment plan.
-The TSP is a fundamental part of the military’s new Blended Retirement System, or BRS, described above.
+The TSP is a fundamental part of the military’s new Blended Retirement System, described above.

 Military acronyms: Finance and housing

 BAH: Basic Allowance for Housing.
 Compensation service members receive to cover the cost of housing when government quarters are not provided.